-Pursuant to Education Code Sections 48916 and 48916.1 (Assembly Bill 922), the LAUSD established the Assembly Bill (AB) Student Discipline and Expulsion Support (SDES) Unit in part to provide AB 922 mandated services and facilitate rehabilitation for all expelled students.
+Pursuant to Education Code Sections 48916 and 48916.1 (Assembly Bill 922), the Los Angeles Unified established the Student Discipline and Expulsion Support (SDES) in part to provide the Assembly Bill (AB) 922 mandated services and facilitate rehabilitation for all expelled students.
 This state-mandated program is designed to facilitate the provision of educational and support services for all expelled students.
 Core program services include:

-- Facilitating appropriate and timely educational placements for all expelled students - Conducting thorough AB 922 student/parent intake assessments and developing individualized rehabilitation plans - Monitoring student social, behavioral and academic progress - Providing direct support service - · Consulting, collaborating, and coordinating services with District staff and community agency personnel - Facilitating the Reinstatement Review Committee for students who have met eligibility criteria in the areas of academic achievement, attendance, and social adjustment - Per the Delegation of Authority, recommending reinstatement on behalf of the Board of Education, and placing students in appropriate educational programs after reinstatement - Providing ongoing services to students not recommended for reinstatement
+- Facilitating appropriate and timely educational placements for all expelled students: - Conducting thorough AB 922 student/parent intake assessments and developing individualized rehabilitation plans; - Monitoring student social, behavioral and academic progress; - · Providing direct support service; - Consulting, collaborating, and coordinating services with District staff and community agency personnel; - Facilitating the Reinstatement Review Committee for students who have met eligibility criteria in the areas of academic achievement, attendance, and social adjustment: - Per the Delegation of Authority, recommending reinstatement on behalf of the Board of Education, and placing students in appropriate educational programs after reinstatement; - Providing ongoing services to students not recommended for reinstatement.